th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 The next diagram shows the queue lengths of the traffic classes in the outgoing network interface of the switch.
-The queue lengths don't increase over time because the data rate of the shaper incoming traffic is, on average, is the same as the data rate of the outgoing traffic.
-The incoming data rate fluctuates around the nominal value, and the shaper limits the data rate to the nominal value.
+The queue lengths don't increase over time because the data rate of the shaper incoming traffic is, on average, less than the data rate of the allowed outgoing traffic.
+The incoming data rate fluctuates around ~37.7 and 16.7 Mbps, and the shaper limits the data rate to ~42 and ~21 Mbps, respectively.
 Excess packets are stored in the queues, and not dropped.

 .. **TODO** on average dont increase over time cos on average they are the same